- Children Looked After at Risk of Offending

 This assessment should be informed by the views of the YOT case manager, staff in the YDA, including pastoral care, education and health staff, the child and their family.

 It will also form the basis for an up to date care plan describing how the child's needs will be met in custody and who is responsible for each aspect of the plan.

-This plan will rely on local authority officers responsible for the child's overall welfare – i.e. the child's social worker, their IRO and the authority's service manager for looked after children's services - being able to satisfy themselves that the arrangements in place within the secure establishment are appropriate in view of the child's individual needs.
+This plan will rely on local authority officers responsible for the child's overall welfare – i.e. the child's social worker, their IRO and the authority's service manager for Children Looked After - being able to satisfy themselves that the arrangements in place within the secure establishment are appropriate in view of the child's individual needs.

 7.6 Action to be Taken if there are Concerns about the Child's Safety or Welfare